-‘Lioness Asleep’ by Babette Deutsch is a two stanza, fourteen line sonnet that follows the rhyme scheme of ABAB CDCD EFGEFG.
+‘Lioness Asleep’ by Babette Deutsch is a two stanza, fourteen-line sonnet that follows the rhyme scheme of ABAB CDCD EFGEFG.
 Deutsch has chosen to separate the first half of the sonnet from the second, thereby intensifying the “twist” in the story.
-If not for this break, and the rearranging of the last sestet, the poem would fit precisely into the mold of a Shakespearean sonnet.
-You can read full poem here.
+If not for this break, and then rearranging of the last sestet, the poem would fit precisely into the mold of a Shakespearean sonnet.
+You can read the full poem Lioness Asleep here.

 Summary of Lioness Asleep

 The poem begins with the lioness entering an intensely realistic dream after having eaten.
 The meal has sent her a few moments of bliss in which she imagines herself dozing in the desert of Africa.
 It is there that she is able to live the life that she wants.